 Do you use ESD lab coats or jackets as part of your personal protection in an EPA?

 Many people may ask why they should wear an ESD lab coat/jacket (smocks) if they are already grounded to Earth via a wrist-strap.
-This is due to the common misconception of people believing that if they were wearing a wrist-strap then any charges from their clothes or personnel would be grounded to Earth.
+This is mostly due to the common misconception of how an ESD wrist-strap will dissipate any static charge on the personnel, regardless of the type of clothing they are wearing (in this case, insulative synthetic fibres).
 In this blog post, we will explain the importance of wearing ESD lab coats and jackets and why you should consider using them for your ESD Protected Area (EPA).

 Antistatic clothing is an essential part of many electronic manufacturing and engineering companies, including labs, health environments and precision engineering environments.
 Despite the ESD Standard not requiring ESD lab coats or jackets, they are very practical especially for the health care industry (medical and microelectronics).

 Clothing material is a significant factor to consider when selecting what to wear in your Electrostatic Protected Area (EPA).
 If your clothes are manufactured from synthetic fibres then they can generate great amounts of static charge and could potentially cause damage.
 However, if the fabric is an insulator it can cause catastrophic results when in contact with static-sensitive components; this is because an isolated charged insulator cannot be grounded.
 When working with ESD sensitive equipment, you should also consider your sleeves and waist since they can produce several thousand volts (a significant electric field to expose nearby conductors) that may induce charges on nearby isolated conductors.